Drug Addiction Therapy

-At Renaissance Recovery, we believe in offering a wide range of addiction treatment programs.
-However, our main focus is on intensive outpatient and outpatient programs.
-Within these programs, we offer several therapy services to give people the edge that they need to beat addiction, learn about how addiction starts, and discover ways to improve their situation.
+At Renaissance Recovery, we believe in offering a wide range of addiction treatment programs provided through our intensive outpatient and outpatient programs.
+Within these, we offer several therapy services to give people the edge that they need to beat addiction, learn about how addiction starts, and discover ways to improve their situation.

 Here are just some of the addiction therapy services we offer here at Renaissance Recovery Center.